Preface

 What is Advanced Systems Programming not about?

 Systems programming is a very large discipline that covers areas from all over the computer science field.
-As such, many of the concepts that students will learn and use in this course might warrant a course on their own (and sometimes already have a course on their own).
+As such, many of the concepts that you will learn and use in this course might warrant a course on their own (and sometimes already have a course on their own).
 As such, Advanced Systems Programming is not a course that goes into the cutting edge research of how to write blazing fast code on a supercomputer or writing an operating system from scratch.
 While this course does cover many details that are relevant to systems programming, it is much more focused on the big picture than a deep-dive into high-performance software.

 Additionally, while this course uses Rust as its main programming language, it will not cover all features that Rust has to offer, nor will it teach all Rust concepts from the ground up in isolation.
-Rust is well known for its outstanding documentation and students are expected to use this documentation, in particular the Rust book, to extend their knowledge of Rust beyond what is covered in this course.
+Rust is well known for its outstanding documentation and you are expected to use this documentation, in particular the Rust book, to extend your knowledge of Rust beyond what is covered in this course.
 This course also is not a tutorial on how to use Rust.
-Students will learn systems programming using Rust, but Rust as a general-purpose language has many more areas of application than just systems programming.
+You will learn systems programming using Rust, but Rust as a general-purpose language has many more areas of application than just systems programming.
 A lot of focus on the practical aspects of using the Rust language will be put in the lab part of this course, as it is the authors firm believe that one learns programming by doing, and not so much by reading.

 Supplementary material